schil227/FantasticAdventuresOfDizzyFair/README.md

   * After this the format of the code changes a little, but in essence it's the same.
 A check is made to see if state_counter is greater than `#6C` (at `$BBBA`), then if its less than `#54` (`$BBC0`), and then if it's less than `#60`.
     * All the state values between `#48` (`#40` Fair Version) and `#6C` have the barrel at the top of the falls, ready to be jumped on.
 After `#6C` the barrel drops down the falls.

-  As outlined, the solution is rather straightforward; when the state_counter is between `#30` and `#48`, the barrel is gone, and then the next chunk from `#48` to `#6C` is the target state that we want to "elongate".
+  As outlined, the solution is rather straightforward; when the state_counter is between `#30` and `#48`, the barrel is gone, and then the next chunk from `#48` to `#6C` is the target state that we want to extend.
 By shortening the `#30` to `#48` range to `#30` to `#40`, we then extend the range of time when the barrel is ready to be jumped on to `#40` to `#6C`.
 It may not seem like much, but again each count of the state_counter is worth two frames; thus 16 frames are gained for Dizzy to jump onto the barrel; over half a second!

   The other thing to bring up is that there is a table of values which correspond to barrel height.
-For every tick of the state_counter, there exists a vertical value that represents where the barrel should be.
+For every tick of the state_counter, there exists a value that represents the current height of the barrel.
 This is underlined in the tables below:

  | <p style="text-align: center;">Base Game</p> | <p style="text-align: center;">Fair Edition </p> |
 |---|---|